BlueByteSystemsInc/PDMShell/src/faq.md

 ## How Do I Install Or Update PDMShell?

 Use [PDMShell standalone installation](howtoinstall.md).
-For updates, uninstall the existing version first, then install the latest version.

-Do not install a new version over the installed version unless the installation article specifically says that workflow is supported.
+Version 4.0.50 and newer use a signed per-user VeloPack installer.
+You can install a newer version over the existing VeloPack installation; a manual uninstall is not required.

 ## Where Do I Download The PDMShell Add-in?